Introduction to Kansas Slot Machine Casino Gambling

-There are four non-tribal casinos and five American Indian tribal casinos in Kansas.
+There are four state-run, non-tribal casinos and five American Indian tribal casinos in Kansas.

-The largest casino in Kansas is the Kansas Star Casino in Mulvane, having 1,850 gaming machines and 50 table games.
+The second-largest casino is Kansas Star Casino Hotel Event Center with 1,850 gaming machines and 50 table games.

 The four state-run commercial non-tribal casinos in Kansas are:

 - Boot Hill Casino & Resort in Dodge City located 169 miles west of Wichita, operated by the Kansas Lottery.

 - Hollywood Casino at Kansas Speedway in Kansas City located 49 miles east of Topeka on the Missouri border, operated for the state of Kansas by Penn National.

-- Kansas Crossing Casino and Hotel in Pittsburg located 164 miles southeast of Topeka, operated by the Kansas Lottery.
+- Kansas Crossing Casino Hotel in Pittsburg located 164 miles southeast of Topeka, operated by the Kansas Lottery.

-- Kansas Star Casino in Mulvane located 17 miles south of Wichita, operated for the state of Kansas by Boyd Gaming.
+- Kansas Star Casino Hotel Event Center in Mulvane located 17 miles south of Wichita, operated for the state of Kansas by Boyd Gaming.

 Tribal Casinos in Kansas

 The six tribal casinos in Kansas are:

-- 7th Street Casino & Resort located in downtown Kansas City on the Missouri border.
+- 7th Street Casino located in downtown Kansas City on the Missouri border.

-- Casino White Cloud in White Cloud located 88 miles north-northeast of Topeka near the Missouri border.
+- Casino White Cloud located 88 miles north-northeast of Topeka near the Missouri border.

 - Golden Eagle Casino in Horton located 52 miles north of Topeka.

 - Prairie Band Casino & Resort in Mayetta located 24 miles north of Topeka.

 - Sac & Fox Casino in Powhattan located 49 miles north of Topeka.

 Other Gambling Establishments

 As an alternative to enjoying Kansas slot machine casino gambling, consider exploring casino options in a nearby state.
 Bordering Kansas is:

-Each of the links above will take you to my state-specific blog for that bordering state to Kansas.
+Each of the links above will take you to my blog for that neighboring U.S. state to Kansas.